saymrwulf/litex-boards/notes.md

-2016-10-21T08:41:00 - Minor doc updates: linking to article on quantization (litex-boards) 2016-10-21T20:38:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2016-11-10T02:54:00 - Minor doc updates: linking to article on quantization (litex-boards)
+2016-10-21T08:41:00 - Minor doc updates: linking to article on quantization (litex-boards) 2016-10-21T20:38:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2016-11-10T02:54:00 - Minor doc updates: linking to article on quantization (litex-boards) 2016-11-10T06:41:00 - Quick fix, referencing a known issue from the official repo (litex-boards)